conda-forge/llvmdev-feedstock/README.md

 Installing llvm-for-tensorflow
 ==============================

-Installing `llvm-for-tensorflow` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `llvm-for-tensorflow` from the `conda-forge/label/llvm_for_tf` channel can be achieved by adding `conda-forge/label/llvm_for_tf` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/llvm_for_tf
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `llvm-for-tensorflow` can be installed with `conda`:
+Once the `conda-forge/label/llvm_for_tf` channel has been enabled, `llvm-for-tensorflow` can be installed with `conda`:

 ```
 conda install llvm-for-tensorflow